Pham-dev/hls-blueprint-release/README.md

 When you accept a task in Flex, the name of the customer in the chat is queried in OpenEMR in order to obtain patient data and displayed in the information pane.
-Thus, OpenEMR must be installed. `ngrok` is also required, as it allows the plugin to communicate over the internet into the OpenEMR instance running on your local machine.
+Thus, OpenEMR must be installed locally on your laptop. `ngrok` is also required, as it allows the plugin to communicate over the internet into the OpenEMR instance running on your local machine.

 - Goto https://ngrok.com/download